tawasta/event/website_my_events/README.rst

    :alt: License: AGPL-3

 =================
-Website my events
+Website My Events
 =================
 * Add the events button to the my account view, which allows the user to view their own registrations
 * Also allows you to cancel your registration

 Configuration
 =============